Walton0716/WaltonRepository/WEEK2/Stack&Queue-YouTuBeNotes.md

 Stack and Queue are both flexible with their sizes, so we don't have to allocate initially them to have a size, we can just add elements if we want and then also shrink it down.
 **The main difference** comes in how elements are removed from the stack or from the queue.
-* A stack is what would be called a LIFO(last in first out) data structure
+* A stack is what would be called a LIFO(last in first out) data structure.
-* A queue is what would be called a FIFO(first in first out) data structure
+* A queue is what would be called a FIFO(first in first out) data structure.

 **The framework of queue class:**
 ```Java